Introducing the Free DPDP Compliance Scanner: 18 Checks, Shadow AI Detection, and Board-Ready Reports

 Start with one high-risk path and make it boringly inspectable.
 Run realistic Indian examples through it, including Aadhaar-like numbers, PAN formats, UPI IDs, mixed-language prompts, and attempts to override system instructions.
 Check the user-facing response, the gateway event, the dashboard state, and the exportable report.
 The path is ready only when all four tell the same story.

 That narrow verification habit matters more than a large compliance checklist.
 AI governance fails when teams assume controls are present because the architecture says they are.
-It becomes trustworthy when the live product can show the exact request, exact decision, and exact evidence behind the claim.
+It becomes trustworthy when the live product can show the exact request, exact decision, exact redaction, exact provider route, and exact evidence behind the claim.

 After that, make the check repeatable.
 Keep the examples in a small regression pack, rerun them before deployment, and compare the result with the public claim you are about to make.
 If the route, report, or dashboard no longer proves the claim, change the product or change the claim before a customer finds the gap.

 The habit is deliberately plain: one workflow, one owner, one evidence trail, one live verification path.
-That is enough to turn a short article or launch note into something an operator can actually use.
+That is enough to turn a short article, launch note, or procurement answer into something an operator can actually use when a bank, insurer, hospital, or enterprise SaaS buyer asks for proof.

 Author